 Additionally, the tool can log into the accounts for you, saving you the effort of typing details into logging forms.
 While this feature might seem small, the combined time to manually log into all your accounts will add up.
 The very best tools will also feature encryption, ensuring your data is securely saved.

-So what are the best password management tools you should be considering?
+So what are the best password managers in 2020?

 Dashlane is a popular tool, offering both free and premium versions.
 The free version will perform most of the essential functions, but you cannot sync all your devices unless you go premium at the cost of $39.99 per year.
 Syncing across multiple devices is a great way to ensure you always have your passwords with you on the go, for instance, if you need to place a trade from a mobile device.